Lucky Color 200 120 Review: First Roll After Trying 35mm

 Daylight:

-When shooting something simpler in a best case scenario like a front lit flower you can see how the colors strikingly stand out.
+The best case scenario for Lucky Color 200 is when shooting something simple like a front lit flower.
+You can see how the colors strikingly stand out.
 Especially those reds.
-The red tones are the reason to shoot this film, in my opinion.

-And when shooting through branches to photograph a budding fruit, the blue bokeh balls of the sky are lovely shades of blue, the leaves of the tree have wonderful warm shades from the sunlight and texture in the leaves are crisp.
+When shooting through branches to photograph a budding fruit, the blue bokeh balls of the sky are lovely shades of blue, the leaves of the tree have wonderful warm shades from the sunlight and texture in the leaves are crisp.

-I think this bright daylight shot shows a flaw in Lucky Color 200.
+This bright daylight shot shows a flaw in Lucky Color 200.
 Looking at the fruit, you can see the hot spot on the fruit is starting to blow out.
 This fruit has high contrast between the shadows and the highlight but the film can't handle such a large difference in exposure values.

 Golden Hour:

 With golden hour generally being less harsh, Lucky Color 200 did well.
 After seeing its performance in daylight I believe this is to be expected.
 The warm mid-tones and highlights give the images a really nostalgic look and the cool undertones are a nice match to keep the image from being too warm.
 Shadows and areas not lit by the golden hour light get blotchy and muddy quickly but this is a common trait in film.
-If it had a bit more exposure latitude I'd say just over expose a bit to protect your shadows but I'm not 100% sure how that'll play out.
+If it had a bit more exposure latitude I'd say overexpose a little to protect your shadows but I'm not 100% sure how that'll play out.
 Something I'll look to test in the future.

 Night: